WasmEdge/WasmEdge/docs/book/en/src/dev/rust/networking-https.md

 ```

 ## Explanation of design
 It is observed that the request is first parsed and then added to a stream which sends the parsed request to the server.
-We remain the first step that is HTTPs request is parsed in the original Rust code.
+We remain the first step that is HTTPS request is parsed in the original Rust code.
 We modify the second step by replacing it with a function called ```send_data``` that is implemented by the [wasmedge_httpsreq host function](https://github.com/2019zhou/WasmEdge/tree/zhou/httpsreq/plugins/httpsreq).
 We also let the original Rust source code to process the received content by implementing two additional functions ```get_rcv_len``` and ```get_rcv```.

 The advantage of this design is that because the first step is retained, we can use the same API for HTTP and HTTPS request.
 Besides, one function (i.e. send_data in httpsreq plugin) is needed for all types of requests as long as it is supported in wasmedge_http_req. ```send_data``` function receives three parameters namely the host, the port and the parsed request.
 An example for using the send_data function is available as follows.